laralove143/sparkle_template/README.md

 ## ✨ Features

+### Responding to Interactions

+An interaction handle is provided to respond to interactions, which holds the state of the interaction.

+The handle has a `respond` method which determines whether to create an interaction response or a followup message using the state.

 ### Extracting Interaction Data

 This library provides methods to extract interaction data, command options, and modal components concisely.